Perkins&Will

 Perkins&Will is a global design practice founded in 1935.
-Since 1986, the group has been a subsidiary of Lebanon-based Dar Al-Handasah (Arabic: دار الهندسة).
+Since 1986, the group has been a subsidiary of Lebanon-based Sidara.

 History

 The firm was established in Chicago by Lawrence Perkins (1907–1998) and Philip Will Jr. (1906–1985).
 Perkins and Will met while studying architecture at Cornell University.

 Perkins&Will attracted national attention in 1940 with the Crow Island School in Winnetka, Illinois, designed in association with Eliel Saarinen and Eero Saarinen.
 In 1971, the American Institute of Architects named Crow Island School as the recipient of its Twenty-five Year Award, which annually recognizes "a building that has set a precedent for the last 25 to 35 years and continues to set standards of excellence for its architectural design and significance."

 In 1986, Dar Al-Handasah (دار الهندسة), a multidisciplinary engineering consultancy, purchased Perkins&Will.
 Together with global engineering, management, planning, and energy firms TYLin, Currie & Brown, Introba, Landrum & Brown, and Penspen, Perkins&Will and Dar now form the Dar Group, which is registered in Dubai.

 Starting in 2000, Perkins&Will began to acquire other firms in the U.S. and abroad.
 In August 2004, they merged with the Vancouver practice of architect Peter Busby.
 In March 2014, Perkins&Will announced its planned acquisition of The Freelon Group, led by the late Philip Freelon.
-Freelon joined Perkins and Will's board of directors and became managing and design director of the firm's North Carolina practice.In 2015, 2016, and 2017, respectively, they acquired London-based consultancy Portland Design Associates, U.S. transportation planning firm Nelson\Nygaard. and architecture firm Sink Combs Dethlefs.
-Sink Combs Dethlefs.
+Freelon joined Perkins and Will's board of directors and became managing and design director of the firm's North Carolina practice.
+In 2015, 2016, and 2017, respectively, they acquired London-based consultancy Portland Design Associates, U.S. transportation planning firm Nelson\Nygaard. and architecture firm Sink Combs Dethlefs.

 In February 2018, Perkins&Will acquired Danish practice Schmidt Hammer Lassen Architects.
-Known for their work in the cultural sector, Schmidt Hammer Lassen Architects were founded in 1986 with offices in Copenhagen and Shanghai.In 2018, they acquired Dallas-based interiors firm Lauckgroup, followed by San Francisco-based Pfau Long Architecture and the London-based firm Penoyre & Prasad in 2019.In July 2022, Perkins&Will acquired the Bainbridge Island, Washington, practice of architect Jason F. McLennan.
+Known for their work in the cultural sector, Schmidt Hammer Lassen Architects were founded in 1986 with offices in Copenhagen and Shanghai.
+In 2018, they acquired Dallas-based interiors firm Lauckgroup, followed by San Francisco-based Pfau Long Architecture and the London-based firm Penoyre & Prasad in 2019.
+In July 2022, Perkins&Will acquired the Bainbridge Island, Washington, practice of architect Jason F. McLennan.
 McLennan became Perkins&Will's chief sustainability officer.